iterative/dvc.org/static/docs/get-started/example-versioning.md

 ## Second model version

-Let's imagine that our images data set is growing, we were able to double it:
+Let's imagine that our images data set is growing, we were able to double it.
+Next command extracts 500 cat and 500 dog images into `data/train`:

 ```dvc
     $ wget -q -O - https://dvc.org/s3/examples/versioning/new-labels.tgz | tar -xzvf -
 ```

 For simplicity we keep the validation data set the same.
-Now our data set should look like this:
+Now our data set has **2000 images** to train, and 400 images to validate, with a total size of 67M:

 ```sh
    data/